syncfusion-content/flutter-docs/Flutter/circular-charts/circular-series-customization.md

 The [`onCreateShader`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart/onCreateShader.html) callback is used to fill the circular chart series data points with gradient and image shader.
 This callback is called once while rendering the data points and legend.

-N> All the data points of the circular chart are considered together as a single segment and the shader is applied commonly.
+>**NOTE**:All the data points of the circular chart are considered together as a single segment and the shader is applied commonly.

 ### Gradient fill